 Kenneth MacLean is a highly experienced advocate and adviser practising across a broad range of commercial litigation and arbitration disputes.
 Practice includes shareholder disputes, civil fraud claims, banking and finance litigation, jurisdiction challenges, competition claims and high profile professional negligence disputes.
-He is a registered Foreign Lawyer of the Singapore International Commercial Court and is admitted as a member of the bars of Anguilla and the British Virgin Islands.
-He has practised as a member of the Bar of the State of New York.
-He is fluent in French and has a good working knowledge of German.
-He is recommended in Chambers and Partners for 2013 as a leading silk for commercial litigation.
+He is a registered Foreign Lawyer of the Singapore International Commercial Court and is admitted as a member of the bars of Anguilla and the British Virgin Islands and he has also practised as a member of the Bar of the State of New York.
 He is a member of the ICC and the Premier League Disciplinary Panel.
+Kenneth is recommended in Chambers UK and The Legal 500.
+He is fluent in French and has a working knowledge of German.